cylc/cylc-admin/docs/howto/create-a-release.md

 - Check locally that you have the updated version of master.
 Ensure that you local copy is up to date, and that it has the correct tags attached.
 - Use `git log` to ensure that you have the correct version and tag.
-- Check that you can buid your distribution locally:
+- Check that you can build your distribution locally:

 ```bash